Pipes and Performance

-I never had to create a TCP server/client with .NET but I always wanted to learn, I was never compelled to do this seeing as the process was too complex and mistakes were easy to create.
+I never had to create a TCP server/client with .NET before, but I always wanted to learn.
+I was never compelled to do it seeing as the process was too complex and mistakes were easy to make.

-- reduce the boiler place code required to handle stream processing
+- Reduce the boilerplate code required to handle stream processing

 Usage

-Using pipes is pretty straightforward, most of the code I’ve copied from David Fowler’s example.
-For my playground, I abstracted away some of the boilerplate and created a TMessage that should always be shared between the server and the client
+Using pipes is pretty straightforward — most of the code is inspired by David Fowler's example.
+I abstracted away some of the boilerplate and created a generic TMessage that is shared between server and client.

-The Server: when started it will continuously listen for new connections.
-The number of lines of code may be intimidating at first, but if you take a closer look the code is quite simple.
-Processing the client only involves reading the pipe and iterating the buffer (for my simple test I just iterated the entire thing in an array)
+The Server — when started it will continuously listen for new connections.
+Processing the client only involves reading the pipe and iterating the buffer:

 public class TestTcpSever<TMessage>